 What is the BEACON-neuroblastoma trial?

-The trial is a ‘phase II’ trial, run by the Cancer Research UK Clinical Trials Unit in Birmingham and led by children’s cancer expert Professor Andrew Pearson.
+The trial is a ‘phase 2’ trial, run by the Cancer Research UK Clinical Trials Unit in Birmingham and led by children’s cancer expert Professor Andrew Pearson.
 It aims to define the ‘gold standard’ treatment for children with recurrent neuroblastoma.